Etersoft/eepm/README.md

-# Etersoft EPM package manager README
+# Etersoft EPM package manager

 Really, EPM is a wrapper for any package manager used in your operating system.